-One of the themes I was particularly interested in out of these 10 factors was the role of business and/or corporations in deciding which way America was going to lean.
-The old adage, “follow the money” if you want to know what is really happening still was in play in my world.
+One of the themes I was particularly interested in out of these 10 news narratives was the role business and/or corporations could play in deciding which way America was going to lean.
+The old adage, “follow the money” if you want to know what is really happening was in still play in my world.
 I did a bunch of interviews with business leaders and some interesting things emerged.

 One was a perplexing paradox.
-On the one hand business wants to have a “stable” marketplace to sell their product or service into.
-Certainly, the economic disruption caused by the Covid Pandemic had shown us what happens when you have a disrupted marketplace.
-Folks all over the world were suddenly only buying those goods and services they felt they needed to survive the lockdown.
+On the one hand business wanted to have a “stable” marketplace to sell their product or service into.
+Certainly, the economic disruption caused by the Covid Pandemic had shown us what happens when you have a disrupted supply chain.
+Folks all over the world were suddenly only buying those goods and services they felt they needed to survive the lock down.
 Anything else was left on the shelves.
 Many businesses, particularly entertainment and food venues, suffered.

-It’s one of the reasons that digital meeting platforms like Zoom prospered during the lockdown.
-People needed something so they could engage with each other until the lock down was lifted.
+It’s one of the reasons that digital meeting platforms like Zoom prospered during the lock down.
+People needed something to engage with each other until the lock down was lifted.
+Another interesting note.
 The savings rates of American’s also increased.
 For years American’s had not saved much for a rainy day.
-During the first phases of the lock downs, savings shot up presumably to be held in reserve for an emergency.
+During the first phases of the lock down, savings shot up presumably to be held in reserve for an emergency in an infected world.

-So, most businesses were challenged by a disrupted Covid marketplace.
-That seemed to suggest the business would support democratic institutions that could manage the pandemic because they provided the greatest stability.
-Who would have predicted that America's response would be partial based on extreme political views.
+Most businesses were challenged by a marketplace disrupted by Covid.
+That seemed to suggest the business would support democratic institutions that could fairly manage the pandemic and provide the greatest stability.
 For years, rich people and nations all over the world had parked their wealth in America because they considered it the safest place.
-They did not want people in the streets from either side desperate to challenge the powers at be.
-Seemed like this principle made sense and for most it did.
+They did not want to see people in the streets desperate to challenge the powers at be.
+Seemed like this principle made sense.

 However, when I talked to tech executives they weren’t so sure.
-In some ways their business plans that generated billions of dollars were based on marketing to peoples fears and insecurities.
-The data they collected from the browser people used or the websites they visited or the products they bought were used to manipulate those users to follow a trail of bread crumbs they offered based on what they knew about you.
-They promoted chaos because it meant their advertising rates could go up as more people were attracted the latest dust up.
+In some ways their business plans that generated billions of dollars of revenue were based on marketing to peoples fears and insecurities.
+The data they collected from the browser people used or the websites they visited or the products they bought was being used to manipulate those users to follow a trail of bread crumbs they offered based on what they knew about you.
+They promoted chaos because it meant their advertising rates could go up as more people were attracted to the latest dust up.

 While it had always been true that Google and Facebook gave massive donations to both sides of the aisle, I kept hearing that tech folks were not sure they needed democratic institutions anymore to continue being successful.
 They certainly did not want any regulations that would limit what data they could collect or manipulate.
 One exec went as far to say that big tech corporations would stay out of the cultural war between democracy and autocracy and make a deal with the winner.

 Their vision for the future seemed to suggest an enlightened oligarchy.
-One in which there was a strong central authority that could offer a stable marketplace, but at a cost to the countries citizens freedoms.
+One in which there was a strong central authority that could offer a stable marketplace, but not much else.
 The country of Dubai came to mind.

 The royal family ran that country like a corporation.
-It was very easy to do business there or park your wealth as long as you did not openly oppose the agenda of the ruling family.
-It was a sort of capitalist system, but one without citizens having any real rights, just the permission to innovate or transact business that benefited the ruling class.
+It was very easy to do business or park your wealth there as long as you did not openly oppose the agenda of the ruling family.
+It was a sort of capitalist system, but one without citizens having any real rights, just the permission to innovate or transact business.

-When the Trumplikins began passing voter suppression laws or pro-life laws in some red states, big corporations in those states initially made some PR fuss over these new restrictions aimed at people of color and women.
-For example, Major League baseball moved the all-star game from Atlanta Georgia to Denver Colorado in protest of new voter suppression laws.
-Unfortunately, most of the fuss died down and major corporations like Delta Airlines, FedEX and Coke went back to work in Georgia when the press moved on.
+When the Trumplikins began passing voter suppression or pro-life laws in some red states, big corporations in those states initially had made some PR fuss over these new restrictions aimed at people of color and women.
+For example, Major League baseball moved the all-star game from Atlanta Georgia to Denver Colorado to protest new voter suppression laws.
+Unfortunately, most of their activism died down and major corporations like Delta Airlines, FedEX and Coke went back to work in Georgia when the press moved on.

-In Florida, where the Disney Corporation spoke out against new state laws being promoted by Governor Ron DeSantos prohibiting the word “gay” from being used in schools, Trumplikin Governor Ron DiSantos had the state legislature revoke Disneyland’s special tax district status even though it meant the Florida tax payers would have to pick up the tab that was calculated in the billions.
+In Florida, where the Disney Corporation spoke out against new state laws being promoted by Governor Ron DeSantos prohibiting the word “gay” from being used in schools, he had the state legislature revoke Disneyland’s special tax district status even though it meant that Florida tax payers would have to pick up the tab that was calculated in the billions.
 The message seemed to be, you can do business here, but don’t criticize our policies or we will punish you.
-The very definition of an autocracy benefitting rich oligarchs.
+The very definition of an autocracy.

-As a result of these interviews and what we could see happening with business through our AI NLP platform analysis, we included their role in protecting democratic institutions as one of our 10 factors that would determine if American continued as a democracy or leaned towards something darker .
+As a result of these interviews and what we could see happening with business through our AI NLP platform narrative analysis, we included their role in protecting democratic institutions or not as one of our 10 factors that would determine if America continued as a democracy or leaned towards something darke .

 Continuing signs of chaos as the year progresses

 What we called the “news” continued to report on increasing insanity, particularly as it concerned mass shootings.

-A student at a Michigan high school killed four fellow students, injuring 7.
+A student at a Michigan high school had killed four fellow students, while injuring 7.

-Even with a system in place designed to pick up unstable individuals, that system failed miserably because the humans were not paying careful attention.
-In the end, his parents who knew his history and allowed him access to their gun cabinet were also charged with manslaughter.
+Even with a system in place designed to pick up unstable individuals, it had failed miserably because humans were not paying careful attention.
+In the end, his parents who knew his history had allowed him access to their gun cabinet.
+They were also charged with manslaughter.
 Unfortunately, it didn’t bring back the dead.

-Kentucky was devastated by an outbreak of unpredcented winter tornados impacting victims in five rural states.
+Kentucky was devastated by an outbreak of unprecedented winter tornadoes impacting victims in five rural states.

 Doing it Legally

 There was one school of thought we were tracking that claimed that those that had tried to overthrow the election, were now looking at where they had failed and were positioning themselves at the state and county level to attempt the next coup… legally.
-This was not a secret anymore, but the Democrats seemed to continue to wring their hands and let it happen.
+This was not a secret anymore, but the Democrats seemed to continue wringing their hands and just let it happen.

 One example of this was the Texas Senate led by Trumpian Governor Greg Abbot passed a “vigilante” law that allowed anyone (not just a Texas native) to sue anyone that either got an abortion in Texas or helped someone get one.

 This was clearly unconstitutional.
-It set up a system of private citizen enforcement of a woman’s right to choose that in the past it would have been laughed out of court.
+It set up a system of private citizen enforcement of a woman’s right to choose that in the past would have been laughed out of court.
 Instead this new Trumplikin court let the law stand… twice with no public debate.
-This method of quiet response was called a “shadow document.”
-It was a little used procedure for small cases, but here the new judges used it to violate the rights of women in Texas with no public process.
 If this was an example of what was coming, we were in trouble.

 All though some progressive commentators did acknowledge that we were in uncharted territory, most of the progressive cable news channels joined with Trump TV (Fox) in taking shots at Bidens credibility.
-Like I said, in normal times this would have been fair game, but as some liberal commentators pointed out, the press should have been less concerned with their ratings and more focused instead on their right to express themselves as the free press if MAGA Republicans won the next election.
+Like I said, in normal times this would have been fair game, but as some liberal commentators pointed out, the press should have been less concerned with their ratings and more focused instead whether they would retain their right to express themselves as the free press if MAGA Republicans won the next election.

 Trump had infamously said “the press were the enemy of the people.”
 I always loved it when he said ‘press” he didn’t include Fox News and the alt right news services that influenced half of the American electorate.
-Very few liberal commentators ever corrected Trumplikins when they repeated this lie, so in a sense the image of a radical liberal press seemed true.
+Very few liberal commentators ever corrected Trumplikins when they repeated this lie, so in a sense the image of a radical liberal press remained in the cultural stew.

 When Biden's approval ratings headed south, the progressive press went out of their way to point out the drop while ringing their hands about his impossible plight.
-Instead of looking at Biden’s popularity alone, they could have asked “as compared to what” a more relevant comparison.
+Instead of looking at Biden’s popularity alone, they could have instead asked “as compared to what” a more relevant comparison.
 Trump, Congress and the Supreme Court all had negative numbers.